What is an assistive technology evaluation?

 Some sample outcomes for an assistive technology evaluation include identifying:

-• specific technology tools to support a student’s reading & writing.
+- specific technology features and tools to support a student’s needs.

-• technology-based strategies to accommodate a student who is a poor reader in the content areas.
+- technology-based strategies to accommodate a student in all content areas.

-• a reliable method of gaining access to computers and the Internet for students with physical/sensory disabilities.
+- a reliable method of gaining access to technology tools and information for students with disabilities.

 What information is needed to schedule an assistive technology evaluation?